MicrosoftDocs/win32/desktop-src/WMDM/wmdm-formatcode.md

 ---
 title: WMDM\_FORMATCODE enumeration
-description: The WMDM\_FORMATCODE enumeration type defines a list of format codes that describe types of content transferred to and from a device. ms.assetid: '203d9bdf-cbbd-4d06-8292-26c8a472e2aa'
+description: The WMDM\_FORMATCODE enumeration type defines a list of format codes that describe types of content transferred to and from a device. ms.assetid: 203d9bdf-cbbd-4d06-8292-26c8a472e2aa
+keywords:
-keywords: ["WMDM_FORMATCODE enumeration windows Media Device Manager"]
+- WMDM_FORMATCODE enumeration windows Media Device Manager
 topic_type:
 - apiref
 api_name: